GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 A 'Facet' groups all the like values that appear in a column, and then allows you to filter the data by these values and edit the values for a number of records in one go.

-The first facet we will use is a 'Text facet'.
+The first facet to explore is `Text facet`.
 It groups all the identical text values in a column and lists each value and the number of records in which that value appears.
 Facet information always appears in the left-hand panel in the OpenRefine interface.